adrianog3/nodejs-typescript/README.md

 }
 ```

-This file above configures the behavior of the compiler.
+The file above configures the behavior of the compiler.

 Now let's understand some properties:

 - [`es2021`](https://262.ecma-international.org/12.0/) features will be used when generating the distributable version
-- use the [`commonjs`](https://nodejs.org/docs/latest/api/modules.html) module system.
+- use the [`commonjs`](https://nodejs.org/docs/latest/api/modules.html) module system
 - generate JavaScript files inside `/build` folder
 - include all files inside `/src` folder
 - exclude all files inside `/node_modules` folder